Stow, Massachusetts: Schools

 Stow is a member of the Nashoba Regional School District, also serving the towns of Lancaster and Bolton.
 Stow is home to The Center School (Pre-K–5) and Hale Middle School (6–8).

 Stow also contains the "Stow West School", a one-room schoolhouse that was in operation from 1825–1903.

 Pompositticut School (an elementary school, K–3) was converted into a community center in 2017.

 Masters Academy

-Masters Academy International, a private multi-sports academy, will open in Stow in September, 2026, for both boarders and day students.
-The school will be located on an 82-acre campus that previously held Bose Corporation headquarters.
-The academy is founded by Peter Masters, co-owner of the Boston Junior Bruins.
-USA Fencing will also move its official home from Colorado Springs to Stow to make use of the Masters Academy facilities.
-The facility will cost $83.8 million dollars and received a tax credit of $2.85 million from the Massachusetts Economic Assistance Coordinating Council.
+Masters Academy International, a private multi-sports academy, is a private school tailored specifically for student-athletes, for both boarders and day students.
+Located on an 82-acre campus that previously held Bose Corporation headquarters, it opened in Stow in September 2026, and is part of Cognita..
+The academy was founded by namesake Peter Masters, co-owner of the Boston Junior Bruins, and his brother Chris Masters.
+USA Fencing announced a move of its official home from Colorado Springs to Stow to make use of the Masters Academy facilities.
+The facility cost $83.8 million, and received a tax credit of $2.85 million from the Massachusetts Economic Assistance Coordinating Council.
+Its inaugural class has about 300 students.

 Massachusetts Firefighting Academy

 Stow is home to the headquarters of the Massachusetts Firefighting Academy, which provides recruit and in-service training for Massachusetts firefighters.
+The training offered, over 300 courses, is free for cities and towns to access.